-Model 3 also powers off automatically after being in Park for 15 minutes, even if you are sitting in the driver's seat.
+Model 3 also powers off automatically after being in Park for 30 minutes, even if you are sitting in the driver's seat.

 Although usually not needed, you can power off Model 3 while sitting in the driver's seat, provided the vehicle is not moving.
-Touch Controls > Safety & Security > Power Off.
+Touch Controls > Safety > Power Off.
 Model 3 automatically powers back on again if you press the brake pedal or touch the touchscreen.

-NOTE: Model 3 automatically shifts into Park whenever it is determined that you are exiting the vehicle (for example, the driver's seat belt is unbuckled and the vehicle is almost at a standstill).
+NOTE: Model 3 automatically shifts into Park whenever it determines that you are exiting the vehicle (for example, the driver's seat belt is unbuckled and the vehicle is almost at a standstill).
 If you shift into Neutral, Model 3 shifts into Park when you open the door to exit.
-To keep Model 3 in Neutral, you will need to activate Transport Mode (see).
+To keep Model 3 in Neutral, you will need to activate Transport Mode (see Instructions for Transporters on page 203).